-3. In November 2016, Fort Bragg voters passed an initiative to increase the City's Transient Occupancy Tax to twelve percent (12%).
+- 1. For the fourth consecutive year, the BID Advisory Board strongly recommends that the County of Mendocino consider a ballot initiative to impose the Transient Occupancy Tax on private campgrounds for stays of less than thirty (30) days. - 2.
+In November 2017, Fort Bragg voters passed an initiative to increase the City's Transient Occupancy Tax to twelve percent (12%).
 A second initiative on the same ballot, conditional on passage of the increase, designated a portion of the resulting revenue for a specific purpose.
-The BID Advisory Board respectfully suggests that it may be time for the County to place its own initiative on the ballot for a similar increase and consider raising the County match to one-hundred percent (100%) of collected assessments.

-4. The current strategic planning process has reinforced on-going concerns that Mendocino County-wide tourism promotion is underfunded at its current budget of \$1.2 million relative to investment in promotion by competitors who are closer to target audiences.
-(Examples: Monterey County's budget is more than \$4 million; Napa \$6 million; SLO \$3 million; Sonoma \$3 million).
-It will become increasingly difficult to remain competitive in key markets if revenue is not significantly increased in the not too distant future.
+Indications are that Ukiah is likely to follow Fort Bragg's lead.
+The BID Advisory Board respectfully suggests that it may be time for the County to place its own initiative on the ballot for a similar increase. - 3.
+The current strategic planning process has reinforced on-going concerns that Mendocino County-wide tourism promotion is underfunded.
+It will become increasingly difficult to remain competitive in key markets if revenue is not significantly increased in the not too distant future from a higher BID assessment, an increase in the County match or from another unidentified source.
 The BID Advisory Board recommends that the BOS designate a member or working committee of the Board to research potential ways to enhance the revenue available for County-wide promotion.

-&lt;sup>8 Appendix IV provides recommended criteria and a process for selection of MCTC Board Members appointed by the BOS.
+8 Appendix IV provides recommended criteria and a process for selection of MCTC Board Members appointed by the BOS.